griffinamaral98/economy-bot/README.md

 - Beg - Ability to beg for a chance of recieving a random amount of money
 - Gamble - Ability to gamble money with chances to make more
 - Balance - Ability to check your own balance or another users
+- Mini-games - Ability to play Rock Paper Scissors with a wager against friends.
+More games coming soon.

 ## Future Features